jovylle/jovylle.com/content/other/setup_fit_dev.md

 ## try to connect
 `multipass list` to show vm list
-`multipass shell fit` to got to fit vm shell
+`multipass shell fit` to got to fit vm shell (almost all of commands will be run inside the multipass shell)

 # Install needed